Jmcgee01125/ObsidiaMC-Discord-Console/config/README - settings guide.txt

 A list of Discord account IDs that have owner status.
-This file can only be written to manually, and represents the highest form of ownership.
+This file can only be updated manually, and represents the highest form of ownership.
 To find your account ID, enable developer mode on Discord and right click your name -> Copy ID.
 Owners are automatically added to the list of operators, so it is not necessary to op yourself as an owner.